ericniebler/stl2/ext/constructible/constructible.md

 The suggested changes make them behave more like what their associated type traits do.

-In addition, we suggest a change to `Movable` that correctly positions it as the base concept of the more semanticallly meaningful `Regular` concept heirarchy.
+In addition, we suggest a change to `Movable` that correctly positions it as the base of the `Regular` concept heirarchy, which concerns itself with types with value semantics.

 # Problem description

 The Palo Alto report (N3351), on which the design of the Ranges TS is based, suggested the object concepts `Semiregular` and `Regular` for constraining standard library components.
 In an appendix it conceeds that many generic components could more usefully be constrained with decompositions of these very coarse concepts: `Movable` and `Copyable`.

-While implementing a constrained STL, the authors of the Ranges TS found that even more fine-grained "object" concepts were often useful: `MoveConstructible`,  `CopyConstructible`, `Assignable`, and others.
+While implementing a subset of a constrained Standard Library, the authors of the Ranges TS found that even more fine-grained "object" concepts were often useful: `MoveConstructible`,  `CopyConstructible`, `Assignable`, and others.
 These concepts are needed to avoid over-constraining low-level library utilities like `pair`, `tuple`, `variant` and more.
 Rather than aping the similarly named type-traits, the authors of the Ranges TS tried to preserve the intent of the Palo Alto report by giving them semantic weight.
 It did this in various ways, including:

 - Requiring that destructible objects can have their address taken.
 - Requiring that destructible objects can have their destructor called explicitly.
 - Requiring that constructible objects are destructible.
 - Testing that objects could be allocated and deallocated in dynamic as well as automatic storage.
+- Testing for array allocation and deallocation.
 - Testing that default constructors are not `explicit`.

 Although well-intentioned, many of the extra semantic requirements have proved to be problematic in practice.
 Here, for instance, are seven currently open [stl2](https://github.com/ericniebler/stl2) bugs that need resolution: